ganeshkumarm1/Playgen/README.md

-Pygen
+#Pygen
 A youtube playlist generator in text file

-Description
+#Description
 This script will extract all the links from the playlist and save them in .txt format

-Installation
+#Installation
   To install run
     sh install.sh
   To uninstall run
     sh uninstall.sh
-Working
+#Working
     Copy the playlist link from youtube
-In python commandline run: from pygen import pygen
+    In python commandline run:       from playgen import playgen

   That is all.Your txt file can be found in 'current_folder'/YoutubePlaylistTxt where 'current_folder' is where you run        your script